noodnik2/Nuked-SC55/doc/standard_frontend.md

 Sets the output format.
 Some formats may not be available on all hardware.

+### ASIO

+ASIO drivers will request a specific output format.
+In this case, `-f` will only control the internal audio format, and it will be converted to the format the ASIO driver requests when handed off for output.

 ## `--disable-oversampling`

 Disables oversampling, halving output frequency.
 Normally the emulator produces